 - Have maintained a 3.0 GPA in high school.

-It is your responsibility to fill out the application form (Click here for the application) and follow the submission guidelines
+It is your responsibility to fill out the registration form (Click here for the registration form) and follow the submission guidelines

 Even if you have already been accepted by another university, you are welcome and encouraged to audition for and apply to Wayne State University.

 Admission and Talent Scholarship auditions will be held on

 You should select, prepare and memorize two selections, each approximately two minutes in length, from plays with which you are familiar.
 One should be a role of the type you think best suits you, while the other should display your skills in characterization.
 Make sure you do not exceed your total time limit of four minutes.

 You may add 30 seconds to your allotted time for a musical audition.
 Only select this option if your gifts are exceptional.
 No musical accompaniment will be provided for singers, but you may bring a CD.

 Design/Tech Theatre Interviews: (costume, scenic, lighting design and stage management)

 The student is encouraged to have a teacher accompany him/her and to display and discuss his/her work.
 Please feel free to bring any renderings of costumes or set designs, models, light plots, prompt books, production photographs, etc. If your technical theatre experience has been largely or exclusively in construction, that is perfectly acceptable.
 Most importantly, this is an opportunity for you and your instructor and/or parent to report on your accomplishments, interests and goals, and to ask questions about our program.